 It is easy today for us to judge these people by today's standards.
 However, times were very different in the old west.
 Think of the rustlers and outlaws in the same view as today's street gangs.
 But in an even worse setting.
 They could shoot you dead and, in many cases, never be arrested for it.

 Wyatt and his brothers had their work cut out for them.
 Keeping the peace was no little effort in those days.
 And Tombstone, Arizona was wide open with roudies, killers and holdup men.
 Even when he was alone, Wyatt never backed down from any man.
 He stood his ground and fought.
 There is no recorded event where Wyatt harmed any innocent citizen.
 He only fought the outlaws.
-Again, I am not saying the Wyatt was a saint.
+Again, I am not saying that Wyatt was a saint.
 But at the time, and the places that he lived, I believe many townsfolk may have thought he was.

 Wyatt at the time of the OK Corral shootout in Tombstone, Arizona.
 1881